Shreyassanthosh7/19AI307_ODD-25-26/19AI307_JAVA(25-26)/Module-04/DAY-2/README.md

 ## ALGORITHM :
 1. Start the program.
 2. Import the necessary package java.util.
+3. Create a class MasterPowerSwitch with:
+    - A private static instance.
-3. Create a class MasterPowerSwitch with:A private static instance.A private constructor (restricts object creation).A static method getInstance() to return the single instance.
+    - A private constructor (restricts object creation).
+    - A static method getInstance() to return the single instance.
 4. Maintain a counter accessCount to log switch usage.
 5. In the main class, read number of players.
 6. For each player, call getInstance() to get the same object and update count.